NSadikhov/desktop-chat-app/README.md

 ## Structure

 Communication between backend and frontend is handled by the Electron framework in an isolated context form (main and renderer).
-Frontend will be exposed only to designated Node.js features allowed by the backend to prevent security issues (Cross-site-scripting attacks)
+Frontend is to be exposed only to designated Node.js features allowed by the backend to prevent security issues (Cross-site-scripting attacks)

 ## Encryption